 People who believe their qualities (or abilities) are “carved in stone” have a fixed mindset.
-They unknowingly put a limit to their intelligence, personality, moral character, and other attributes.
+They unknowingly limit their intelligence, personality, moral character, and other attributes.
 Such a mindset creates a sense of urgency to convince themselves and other people why they cannot do any better – again and again.

 Instead of seeing revisions as a criticism or failure, they viewed it as feedback.
 For them, the circumstances they find themselves in are merely starting points.
 They nurture and cultivate their qualities through effort, application, and experience.
 In doing so, they enhance their talent, aptitude, and personality (Dweck).

 In 1970 and the years after, Stanford University psychologist Walter Michel conducted studies on delayed gratification.
 One, in particular, became known as the Marshmallow Test (Mischel and Ebbesen).

 In a nutshell, Michel and his colleagues gave participating children a treat.
 Their choices were to:

 - Wait for some time and eat two treats instead of one